tanc7/Facerider/README.md

 You can crash and kill routers using Proxy ARP with mitmf!
 Be forewarned!
 You can permanently bork your own routing tables and iptables (until you either flush them or reboot).

 Only activate Proxy ARP, well... never.
 Unless you are desperate.

+# Update: Added, automatic gateway acquisition feature

+Instead of constantly editing your mitmf.cfg file over and over again every time you login to a new cracked wireless network, leaving the AUTO_ACQUIRE_GATEWAY option to = 1 will use python netifaces to determine the gateway automatically.

+However, some networks have well hidden gateways, particularly the Cisco-Meraki setups (which also has AP isolation preventing this attack from working anyways), so you still have the option to switch AUTO_ACQUIRE_GATEWAY = 0 and set SPOOF_GATEWAY = 192.168.1.1 or whatever.

+My advice in determining the correct gateway is to use "traceproto 8.8.8.8" and then follow the route it takes.
+Usually, the gateway is the first hop.